doctorfree/mpplus-essentia/README.md

 [Create an issue on github](https://github.com/doctorfree/mpplus-essentia/issues)

-## Building mpplus-essentia from source
+## Building essentia from source

-mpplus-essentia can be compiled, packaged, and installed from the source code repository.
+Essentia can be compiled, packaged, and installed from the source code repository.
 This should be done as a normal user with `sudo` privileges:

 ```